Create and Manage Remote Access VPN—Juniper Secure Connect

 Create a Remote Access VPN—Juniper Secure Connect

-Juniper Secure Connect is Juniper Networks’s client-based SSL-VPN solution that offers secure remote access for your network resources.
-Juniper Secure Connect downloads the configuration from SRX Services devices and chooses the most effective transport protocols during connection establishment.
+Juniper Secure Connect downloads the configuration from SRX Services devices and selects the most effective transport protocols to establish VPN connection.

 Before You Begin

-Read the IPSec VPN overview and view the field descriptions to understand your current data set.
-See IPsec VPN Overview .
+Read the IPsec VPN overview and view the field descriptions to understand your current data set.
+See IPsec VPN Overview.

 Create VPN profiles.
-See Creating VPN Profiles.
+See Create and Manage VPN Profiles.

 Define extranet devices.
 See Create Extranet Devices.

-Settings |
+General Settings

-Guidelines |
+Field |

 Name |